JiaminYuan/Scrabble/README.md

 # Scrabble
-The game is the best scrabble game you never find elsewhere
+This Game is the best Scrabble Game you never find elsewhere